BlackcurrantLabs/hedged-b2b/docs/APIs/index.md

    Please call [/list_b2b_recommendations](#get-list_b2b_recommendations) to get the recommendationId.
    Send the request with the `recommendationId` present in the query parameter

-4. ### GET /suggestions/
+4. ### GET /greein/
-   A set of APIs for suggestions made through integration with [Green Hedged](), each will send you a JSON response of the prediction.
+   A set of APIs for suggestions made through integration with [Greein Hedged](), each will send you a JSON response of the prediction.

 !!! info "Skip Sections"

     Some of the responses from these APIs might change without prior notice.
 Rest assured, the Expected payload would be updated here.

-#### GET /suggestions/get_index_gauge:
+#### GET /greein/get_index_gauge:

-Get Green suggestions on Index Gauge
+Get Greein suggestions on Index Gauge
 Expected payload:

 ```jsonc